rbotafogo/galaaz/blogs/gknit/gknit.md

 languages for data analysis and machine learning.

-More interesting though than being able to wrap the R libraries with Ruby, is that Ruby adds value to R, by allowing developers to use powerful and modern constructs for code resuse that are not the strong points of R.  As shown in this blog, R and Ruby can easily communicate and R can be structured in classes and modules in a way that greatly expands its power and readability.
+More interesting though than being able to wrap the R libraries with Ruby, is that Ruby adds value to R, by allowing developers to use powerful and modern constructs for code reuse that are not the strong points of R.  As shown in this blog, R and Ruby can easily communicate and R can be structured in classes and modules in a way that greatly expands its power and readability.